icerpc/icerpc-docs/pages/icerpc/slic-transport/index.md

 title: The Slic multiplexed transport
 ---

-Slic is a [multiplexed transport][multiplexed-transport] that emulates [QUIC][quic] while relying on a traditional duplex transport (such as TCP) for data transmission.
+Slic is a [multiplexed transport][multiplexed-transport] that emulates [QUIC] while relying on a traditional duplex transport (such as TCP) for data transmission.

 Like QUIC, Slic provides independent streams and flow control, and helps monitor the connection's health.